Off-Campus Student Story

 There are a number of support options available to help you with the cost of studying, including student loan programs to help with subject fees, or scholarships that award you money to help pay for study materials and textbooks.

-If you are coming onto campus, check out the interactive campus maps for building and parking information.
-Single day parking permits are available from the Co-op Bookshop in Cairns and Townsville and cost $2.
-There are also a number of 24-hr computer labs on campus and you will need your JCU ID card to gain entry.
+If you are coming onto campus, check out the interactive campus maps for building locations as well as parking and permit information.
+There are a number of 24-hr computer labs on campus and you will need your JCU ID card to gain entry.